sparkflows/sparkflows-docs/docs/aws/planning.rst

 Sizing
 ------

-EMR cluster normally starts with a minimum of 1 master node and 2 worker nodes.
+AWS EMR cluster normally starts with a minimum of 1 master node and 2 worker nodes.

 We recommend using at least 16GB machines for the master and worker nodes.